Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

     }
 ```

-This type of clamping is often essential to prevent these types of false positives so we don't implement them in a separate clamped handler (as this would still allow the fuzzer to call the unclamped handler with other addresses).
+This type of clamping is often essential to prevent these types of false positives, so we don't implement them in a separate clamped handler (as this would still allow the fuzzer to call the unclamped handler with other addresses).

-Clamping these values also doesn't overly restrict the search space because having random values passed in for users or tokens doesn't provide any benefit as they won't actually explore any interesting state.
+Clamping these values also doesn't overly restrict the search space because having random values passed in for users or tokens doesn't provide any benefit as they won't actually allow the fuzzer to reach additional states.

 > Any time there are addresses representing users or addresses representing tokens in handler function calls we can clamp using the `_getActor()` and `_getAsset()` return values, respectively.

 We can then run Echidna again to confirm whether this resolved our broken property as expected.
-After which, we see that it still fails with the following reproducer:
+After which we see that it still fails with the following reproducer:

 ```javascript
     function test_property_totalSupplySolvency_1() public {